Pareto front

 In multi-objective optimization, the Pareto front (also called Pareto frontier or Pareto curve) is the set of all Pareto efficient solutions.
-Colloquially, this means when there are many distinct factors to consider in an optimization problem, a Pareto front represents the set of solutions that are "equally good" overall, albeit by making different concessions and compromises.
+Informally, this means when there are many distinct objectives to consider in an optimization problem, a Pareto front represents the set of solutions where no solution outperforms any other solution due to trade-offs among the objectives, and that set excludes the remaining solutions which are outperformed.
+Outperforming is called Pareto dominance: a solution A dominates (outperforms) B if A is no worse than B in every objective, and better than B in at least one objective.
 The concept is widely used in engineering.
 It allows the designer to restrict attention to the set of efficient choices, and to make tradeoffs within this set, rather than considering the full range of every parameter.

 Example of a Pareto frontier.
 The boxed points represent feasible choices, and smaller values are preferred to larger ones.
 Point C is not on the Pareto frontier because it is dominated by both point A and point B. Points A and B are not strictly dominated by any other, and hence lie on the frontier.

 A production-possibility frontier.
 The red line is an example of a Pareto-efficient frontier, where the frontier and the area left and below it are a continuous set of choices.
 The red points on the frontier are examples of Pareto-optimal choices of production.
 Points off the frontier, such as N and K, are not Pareto-efficient, since there exist points on the frontier which Pareto-dominate them.